-Hunt for gunman as one dead and three wounded in mass shooting at Atlanta hospital
+Hunt for gunman Deion Patterson as one dead and more wounded in Atlanta mass shooting

-Atlanta shooting: Hunt for gunman as one dead and more wounded at midtown hospital
+Atlanta shooting: Hunt for gunman Deion Patterson as one dead and more wounded at midtown hospital

 Atlanta Police Department release multiple images of gunman from inside medical building

-One person was shot and killed and three injured inside a medical building in midtown Atlanta and the “active shooter” remains on the loose, police in the city have confirmed.
+One person was shot and killed and four injured inside a medical building in midtown Atlanta and the “active shooter” remains on the loose, police in the city have confirmed.

+Police have named the suspected gunman as 24-year-old Deion Patterson and warned that he was “considered armed and dangerous.”
+“DO NOT approach him,” tweeted Atlanta Police Department as they identified him.

+The suspect originally arrived at the medical building with his mother, reported 11Alive.

-Heavily armed law enforcement officers were seen outside 1100 West Peachtree Street Northwest, which is a Northside Hospital facility, reported WSB-TV.
+Heavily armed law enforcement officers rushed to 1100 West Peachtree Street Northwest, which is a Northside Hospital facility, on Wednesday lunchtime as the violence unfolded.

-“There have been no additional shots fired since the initial incident unfolded.
-We are currently aware of 4 shooting victims related to this situation,” said APD on Twitter.
+“There have been no additional shots fired since the initial incident,” Atlanta Police Department spokesperson Sgt John Chaffee said in a statement.

-“Three have been transported to the hospital for treatment and a fourth has been pronounced deceased on scene.
-Officers are actively searching for the suspect and any other victims.”
+“We are currently aware of five shooting victims related to this situation.
+Four have been transported to the hospital for treatment and a fifth has been pronounced deceased on scene.”

-“Based on our preliminary investigation, these are photos believed to be of the active shooter.
-Anyone with any information on this person’s whereabouts is asked to call 911.
-The suspect is believed to be armed and dangerous and should not be approached.”
+All of the victims were transported to Grady Memorial Hospital, which is a level 1 trauma centre.

 Images taken from a security video showing a masked man in a hoodie and carrying a bag slung across his chest were also released by APD.